 War forged Cronkite’s credibility during the Vietnam War.
 Years later, when Cronkite covered the Vietnam War, his clear-eyed assessment of the conflict as a “stalemate” marked a turning point in America’s perception of the Vietnam conflict.

-Some claim that upon hearing Cronkite’s report, President Johnson declared, “If I’ve lost Cronkite, I’ve lost Middle America.”
+Upon hearing Cronkite’s report, some claim that President Johnson declared, “If I’ve lost Cronkite, I’ve lost Middle America.”
 Johnson decided after that point not to seek re-election.

 “Not only do we have a right to know, but we also have a duty to know what our Government is doing in our name,” Cronkite explained.

 While Cronkite was being honored for his career, television executive Fred Friendly remarked, “At a time when everybody was lying — fathers, mothers, teachers, presidents, governors, senators — you seemed to be telling the truth night after night.
-They didn’t like the truth, but they believed you at a time when they needed somebody to believe.”
+Of course, they didn’t like the truth, but they believed you at a time when they needed somebody to believe.”

 Cronkite’s willingness to report the truth earned him the moniker “the most trusted man in America.”